 Another ”amusement” for our senses during our trip around India was the pollution which, unlike in many other countries, here you can see it, fell it and almost touch it.

-In a big Indian cities like Mumbai you will find difficult to see very far as the landscape becomes foggy as random winter day in London…except that is not fog but air pollution that is visible and really possible to smell.
+In a big Indian cities like Mumbai you will find difficult to see very far.
+The landscape becomes foggy as random winter day in London.
+Except that is not fog but air pollution that is visible and really possible to smell.

 Yes, you can literally smell the air and see it`s grey-red-ish color as a layer that goes above the landscape.